Leidos: As Leidos

+In August 2022, Leidos received a grand jury subpoena from the U.S. Department of Justice's Antitrust Division concerning three U.S. government procurements involving the company's Intelligence Group.
+In September 2022, it received a separate grand jury subpoena concerning conduct in its international operations that the company had previously reported to the Department of Justice and Securities and Exchange Commission.

 Leidos is facing scrutiny following the leak of internal documents reportedly stolen by hackers, believed to be linked to a previously disclosed breach of a Diligent Corp. system that Leidos utilized.
 The company is currently investigating the matter, which led to a more than 4% drop in its shares during after-hours trading.
 A spokesperson confirmed that the leak originated from a prior incident involving a third-party vendor and emphasized that it did not affect Leidos' network or sensitive customer data.
 The breach is thought to be connected to a 2022 hack of Diligent's subsidiary, Steele Compliance Solutions, which affected fewer than 15 customers, including Leidos.
 Diligent stated that it promptly notified impacted clients and took corrective actions following the incident.

 Leidos is facing increasing scrutiny regarding its handling of sexual assault and harassment incidents at facilities operated for the U.S. Antarctic Program (USAP).
 In a letter from House Science Committee Chair Frank Lucas (R-OK) and Ranking Member Zoe Lofgren (D-CA), the company was criticized for allegedly failing to address these serious issues adequately.
 This concern follows a 2021 National Science Foundation (NSF) report that highlighted pervasive problems of sexual misconduct in Antarctica.
 The committee accused Leidos of inaccurately reporting that it had received no sexual assault allegations and claimed that its employees were not fully cooperating with NSF investigators.
 Leidos has reported five allegations of sexual harassment and zero of sexual assault between May 2017 and April 2022, a claim that Lucas and Lofgren disputed, citing evidence of prior reports.
 The NSF has since implemented new measures to combat these issues through its Sexual Assault and Harassment Prevention and Response (SAHPR) program.
 The controversy has drawn attention to the broader challenges of addressing sexual misconduct in remote work environments, with advocacy groups like Ice Allies calling for more robust action since 2019.